Treatment Option Overview

 To learn more about side effects that begin during treatment for cancer, visit Side Effects.

-Side effects from cancer treatment that begin after treatment and continue for months or years are called late effects.
-Late effects of cancer treatment may include the following:
+Problems from cancer treatment that begin 6 months or later after treatment and continue for months or years are called late effects.
+Late effects of cancer treatment may include:

-- Physical problems, such as infertility.
+- physical problems, such as infertility

-- Changes in mood, feelings, thinking, learning, or memory.
+- changes in mood, feelings, thinking, learning, or memory

-- Second cancers (new types of cancer), such as breast cancer or acute myeloid leukemia.
+- second cancers (new types of cancer), such as breast cancer or acute myeloid leukemia

 Some late effects may be treated or controlled.
 It is important to talk with your child's doctors about the effects cancer treatment can have on your child.
-For more information, see Late Effects of Treatment for Childhood Cancer.
+Learn more about Late Effects of Treatment for Childhood Cancer.

-Follow-up tests may be needed.
+Follow-up care may be needed.

 As your child goes through treatment, they will have follow-up tests or check-ups.
 Some tests that were done to diagnose or stage the cancer may be repeated to see how well the treatment is working.
 Decisions about whether to continue, change, or stop treatment may be based on the results of these tests.